nolanlab/SpatialScore/README.md

 **Test Data**

 Here we provide an example data table (SpatialScore_test_data.csv) for testing the application.
-The resultant output files are also included for reference.
+The resulting output data tables are included for reference.

 **Script creation**